ARMmbed/BLEIntros/Docs/mbed_Classic/HeartRate.md

 		hrmCounter, HeartRateService::LOCATION_FINGER);
 ```

-In our [URI Beacon](../mbed_Classic/URIBeacon.md) sample we talked about objects and their instances.
+In our [UriBeacon](../mbed_Classic/URIBeacon.md) sample we talked about objects and their instances.
 To get the heart rate measurement we want, we need to create an instance of a type called ``HeartRateService``.
 This is an object that's defined as part of ``BLE_API``, so you can find its ``.h`` file in your compiler by going to **BLE_HeartRate > BLE_API > services > HeartRateService.h**.
 You don't need to look at that file if you don't want to, but you might find it interesting.

 When we create the instance of a type, we first give it a name (in this case ``hrService``), and then provide it with information it needs to be set up correctly: